(gra NI se tron)

 Oral: 2 mg once daily up to 1 hour before chemotherapy or 1 mg twice daily; the first 1 mg dose should be given up to 1 hour before chemotherapy (with the second 1 mg dose 12 hours later).
 Administer only on the day(s) chemotherapy is given.

-IV: 10 mcg/kg 30 minutes prior to chemotherapy; only on the day(s) chemotherapy is given.
+IV: 10 mcg/kg within 30 minutes prior to chemotherapy; only on the day(s) chemotherapy is given.

 SubQ (extended-release injection): Moderately emetogenic chemotherapy or anthracycline/cyclophosphamide chemotherapy: 10 mg at least 30 minutes prior to chemotherapy on day 1 (in combination with IV dexamethasone on day 1 and [for anthracycline/cyclophosphamide chemotherapy] oral dexamethasone on days 2 to 4); do not administer more frequently than once every 7 days.
 May also be administered in combination with an NK1 receptor antagonist antiemetic regimen.